therohanrathee/therohanrathee.github.io/index.md

 - The hunt has a designated start and end time.
 Make sure to submit your final answers within the specified timeframe.

 💬 **Rule 5: Communication Channels**
-- Use the designated channels for specific purposes (e.g., #general for announcements, #puzzle-1 for the first puzzle).
+- Use the designated channels for specific purposes (e.g., #announcements for announcements, #general for discussion).
 Keep discussions relevant to the hunt.

 🤔 **Rule 6: Hint Requests**
-- If you're stuck, feel free to ask for hints in the designated hint channel.
-Moderators will provide subtle nudges to help you along.
+- If you're stuck, feel free to ask for hints.
+To ask for Hints DM your query to the Hints Bot

 🏆 **Rule 7: Prizes**
 - Prizes will be awarded to the winning team.
-Details about prizes will be announced before or during the event.
+Details about prizes will be announced after the Event.

 📸 **Rule 8: Respect Privacy**
 - Avoid sharing personal information of participants or making the hunt about real individuals.
 Keep the focus on the game.